Spotlight on Counter-Bullying Pedagogies

 New Zealand has significant expertise in cooperative learning in other curriculum areas.
 Associate Professor Ben Dyson at the University of Auckland has led research and development in cooperative learning in physical education.

 Dyson, B., & Casey, A. (2012).
 (Eds.).
 Cooperative learning in physical education: A research-based approach.Routledge studies in physical education and youth sport.
 London: Routledge.

-The peer-reviewed report, presented as a series of 11 briefs, addresses legislative, policy, and procedural matters with pragmatic and practical strategies for prevention of bullying.
+The peer-reviewed report, presented as a series of 11 briefs addresses legislative policy and procedural matters with pracmatic and practical strategies for prevention of bullying.

-conducted a large-scale national study of discrimination against transgender and gender nonconforming Americans.
+The American National Center for Transgender Equality conducted a large-scale national study of discrimination against transgender and gender non-conforming Americans.